• Skip to primary navigation

 Indian apple chutney in a glass jar

-I remember I had started hating apples after spending a year in that city because our house was always filled with apples.
+I remember I had started hating apples just after living a year in that city because our house was always filled with apples.
 At that time I used to feel that our house smelled like apples all the time.
 Now I miss those years and have realized how beautiful everything was and how lucky we were.
 And, I have also started loving apples again.

+I tasted this apple chutney for the first time in Shimla.
 Though I didn't like apples during those days, I loved this apple chutney.
-It was sweet, tangy, and a little spicy.
+It's sweet, tangy, and a little spicy.
+Now I regularly make it in my kitchen.

 Jump to:

-• What goes in Indian-style apple chutney?
+• What goes in Indian apple chutney?

 • How to make (step-by-step process)?

-• How to store?
+• How to serve?

 • Frequently asked questions